AbhinayaPinreddy/conversion-of-superteams.ai-Articles-to-md-file-and-download/README.md

 - **Converts** HTML to Markdown with sensible handling for:
   - Code blocks (`<pre>` / `<code>`) with fenced blocks and guessed language (`python`, `javascript`, etc.) when the site does not label them correctly.
   - Placeholder-based conversion so **indentation inside code fences is not stripped**.
-- **Post-processing**: trims footer sections (e.g. “More from our Editors”, newsletter), normalizes headings that were glued to links, and optionally shrinks Superteams-branded logo images in the output.
+- **Post-processing**: trims footer sections (e.g. “More from our Editors”, newsletter), normalizes headings that were glued to links

 ## Requirements